Web3Github/BotToken/README.md

 ## Features
 - Buy a token at it first liquidity add
-- Sell a token when the price exceed an certain amount
+- Sell a token when the price exceed an certain amount based on a multiplicator

 ## Pre-requisired :
 - install NodeJS : https://nodejs.org/dist/v14.17.1/node-v14.17.1-x64.msi